rdlauer/articles/nativescript/azure-language-detection/post.md

 	    }
 	}

+> **NOTE:** This example is using "core" NativeScript (the plain vanilla JavaScript/TypeScript flavor).
+You can also use [Angular](https://www.nativescript.org/nativescript-is-how-you-build-native-mobile-apps-with-angular) or [Vue.js](https://www.nativescript.org/vue) of course.

-Let's walk through this code really quickly.
+Let's walk through this code:

 - My `onTap` method responds to a user tapping on the button.
-- The `getLanguage` method puts the entered text into an array of "documents" that Azure is anticipating.
+- The `getLanguage` method inserts the entered text into an array of `documents` that Azure is anticipating.
-- With the HTTP `request` module, we can `POST` our data and receive a response from Azure!
+- With the cross-platform HTTP `request` module, we can `POST` our data and receive a response from Azure!

 **Easy peasy!**